8bitbuddhist/PixelMaestro-Studio/README.md

 ## Features

 - Design rich, full color animations using interactive real-time visual editing tools
-- Control up to 256 independent, multi-layered drawing surfaces simultaneously
+- Create time-based animations and transitions using an intuitive event scheduling system
 - Upload your changes in real-time to Arduino and other devices over USB
 - Save, load, and share your custom animations and configurations
-- Set dynamic time-based animations and transitions using a powerful yet intuitive event scheduling system

 ## Usage

 Download the latest version of PixelMaestro Studio from the [Releases](https://github.com/8bitbuddhist/PixelMaestro-Studio/releases) page.
-The [Wiki](https://github.com/8bitbuddhist/PixelMaestro-Studio/wiki) contians information on how to use PixelMaestro Studio and its various features.
+The [Wiki](https://github.com/8bitbuddhist/PixelMaestro-Studio/wiki) contains information on how to use PixelMaestro Studio and its various features.

 To learn more about the PixelMaestro library itself, [visit the repository](https://github.com/8bitbuddhist/PixelMaestro/) or check out the [official Wiki](https://github.com/8bitbuddhist/PixelMaestro/wiki).